EKG Rhythm Cheat Sheet

 Practice what you just learned

-Reading about EKG rhythms helps, but practice is what builds confidence.
-Test yourself with interactive rhythm questions and keep reinforcing the patterns until they become familiar.
+Reading about EKG rhythms helps, but repeated practice is what builds confidence.
+Use this cheat sheet as a quick review, then test yourself with interactive questions and rhythm examples until the patterns become familiar.

 Start EKG Practice Quiz Learn How to Read an EKG Review Normal Lab Values